 Also known as donor hair effluvium, this kind of shedding occurs in the areas at the back and sides of the scalp.
 In the case of FUT surgery, it usually affects the areas above and below the linear incision line.
 In FUE, on the other hand, since the donor site has micro-punches, it affects the whole area.

 Shock loss in the donor area is temporary, and you should start growing your hair back in a matter of 3-4 months.
-It’s possible for the shock loss hair transplant to be only minor, but it can also be quite dramatic.
+It’s possible for this hair loss to be only mild, but it can also be quite significant.
 Regardless, you should expect a full recovery.

 Also known as recipient-site effluvium, it affects the transplanted hair, along with the ones that are already there.
 Telogen effluvium is the one usually thought to occur.
 However, it can also be anagen effluvium.
 In this, the shaft of the hair, still in the anagen phase, is injured, resulting in its shedding days to weeks later.
 Normal recovery takes place after 3-6 months.